Monrovia Church massacre: Massacre

-Approximately 30 government soldiers climbed over the wall of the church yard on the night of 29 July and carried out the massacre, shooting and hacking to death men, women and children, indiscriminate of age.
+Approximately 30 government soldiers (possibly as many as 200 according to a survivor of the attack) climbed over the wall of the church yard on the night of 29 July and carried out the massacre, shooting and hacking to death men, women and children, regardless of age.
 Of those targeted, only a small number of children survived, hiding under the bodies of adults.
-The perpetrators of the massacre were from Samuel Doe's Krahn tribe, while most of the victims were from the Gio and Mano tribes, which were in support of the rebels.
+The perpetrators of the massacre were from Samuel Doe's Krahn tribe, while most of the victims were from the Gio and Mano tribes, which supported the rebels.
+Early the next morning, the perpetrators returned, killing one survivor before leaving again.

 An American missionary, Bette McCrandall, listened to the attack from a church compound nearby.

 Aftermath

 Among the first people arriving at the scene of the massacre the following day was a doctor from Guinea who discovered, as the only sign of life, a crying baby.
 She had to walk over the dead bodies to reach the child and, after picking it up, saw other small children rise from their hiding places.

+The reported leader of the death squad that carried out the massacre, Michael Tilly, later visited the hospital where survivors were being treated and threatened to execute them, as his troops had done at the John F. Kennedy Medical Center a week prior.

 The massacre, the worst single atrocity of the First Liberian Civil War, resulted in neighbouring countries sending an armed intervention force, under the leadership of the Economic Community of West African States.

 While the Liberian embassy in Washington denied involvement of government soldiers in the massacre, the US government confirmed their involvement and initially estimated the number of victims as between 200 and 300.

 One of the two rival rebel leaders, Prince Johnson, the other being Charles Taylor, requested that the United States intervene, but it declined to send in the 2,000 Marines stationed off shore.
 The US deployed Marines in August 1990 as part of Operation Sharp Edge, but only to protect and evacuate American citizens.

 United Nations Secretary General Javier Pérez de Cuéllar stated he was horrified by the massacre and requested the protection of civilians in the country.

 Former Armed Forces of Liberia officer Boi Bleeju Boi stated in 2008 that he was convinced that the massacre was carried out by government soldiers as it would have been impossible for any rebel force to enter the area, carry out the massacre and retreat without notice of the Army.
 He also believed that the lack of investigation of the massacre by the Army pointed towards its involvement.